MaksimVarivodin/BADTestTask/README.md

   ->789012
 _____________
 ```

 ##### 4. We use DFS to find the longest combination, while caching the longest path for each vertex we visited.

 ![DFS](out/graphVisualization.gif)

+_You can see how I generated frames for this GIF here: [graphVisualization](out/visualizeGraph.py)._

 #### 5. We check in a cycle if the numbers are valid.